 FAQs

-How Do I Get my GED in Georgia?
+How Can I Get a GED in Georgia?

 To get a GED in Georgia, you must be at least 18 years old or 16/17 with proof of enrollment in a state-approved adult education class.
 You need a valid photo ID.